Cyfrin/vscode-aderyn/README.md

 1. Install Aderyn via the VS Code Marketplace
 2. Visit the Welcome page (Aderyn will open this in your IDE)
-3. Aderyn will start looking for vulnerabilities in your codebase.
+3. Aderyn is ready to look for vulnerabilities in your codebase.

 Aderyn works seamlessly on commonly recognized project structures i.e when a foundry.toml or hardhat.config.ts is found in the root of the workspace.
 If not in the root file, make sure your aderyn.toml file correctly points to your foundry.toml or hardhat.config.toml file